-This week’s release of the 2016 Census of Agriculture data provided an opportunity to check up on the use of trees on British Columbia (BC) farms for production and conservation.
+This week saw the release of the 2016 Census of Agriculture data.
+It provided an opportunity to check up on the use of trees on British Columbia (BC) farms for production and conservation.
 Unfortunately, there are no statistics gathered to help us determine what management systems are employed.
 Hence, the numbers presented here represent the use of trees in a blend of conventional horticulture, farm forestry and agroforestry.

 Tree Fruit and Nut Production Increases

 When classed by the North American Industry Classification System (NAICS), 3,180 farms representing 18.1% of all BC farms were categorized as fruit or tree nut farms.
 This is up from 17.0% in 2011, and well ahead of the national proportion of 4.1%.
 These numbers however, include a significant number of berry producers (blueberry, raspberry) concentrated in the Lower Mainland region.
 In specific tree fruit categories, BC has 3,921 ha of apples (0.4% increase from 2011), 259 ha of pears (0.4% decrease from 2011), 191 ha of plums (1.1% increase from 2011), 1,987 ha of sweet cherries (17.5% increase from 2011), 42 ha of sour cherries (5.0% increase from 2011), 522 ha of peaches (2.2% increase from 2011) and 98 ha of apricots (a decrease of 4.3% from 2011).
 These plantings represent 22, 29, 29, 91, 4, 20 and 66%, respectively, of the national totals for these tree fruits.